christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 After the destruction of the Temple and the crushing of the Bosporan‑Adiabene revolt, the Flavians deported or killed the R1a‑Z93 Scythian‑Aryan priest‑elite (the original "Jews"), and then imported loyal temple administrators from client kingdoms in the Caucasus and Upper Mesopotamia: Armenia (heavily J2‑M67/M92), Georgia (high J2a‑M319), and Adiabene/Osrhoene (J1‑P58, J2‑M172).

 Even today, the Cohanim Jews (High Priests) are overwhelmingly J1-P58 haplotype.
 They are a hybrid of Anatolian farmers (J2) and Semitic pastoralists (J1).
 The Levite Jews (Temple Assistants) are overwhelmingly steppe R1a.
-(J1/J2 are low neanderthal admixture, while Levite R1a has high neanderthal admixture [^12].
-Neanderthal admixture is a signal of the Dragon Caste)

 The demographic replacement among ancient Jewish elite traces back to the same time when J2/J1 also supplanted R1a to become the dominant haplogroup among the Roman elite (https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
 This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners (see: Chapter 8.
 Who Forged History?).